CarlSargunar/Umbraco-Docker-Workshop/5-Website-Container.md

 # Copy the published output to the final running image
 COPY --from=build /app/publish .

-# Copy the media items to the final running image
-# THIS IS NOT WHAT YOU WANT TO DO IN PRODUCTION, but for the sake of this workshop we will copy the media items into the container.
-In Production you would use a volume to store the media items, or a shared storage solution.
-COPY ./wwwroot/media ./wwwroot/media

 # Set the entrypoint to the web application
 ENTRYPOINT ["dotnet", "UmbWeb.dll"]
 ```